Electroless Nickel Phosphorus

-KC Jones brings more than six decades of expertise to plating projects and offers a wide range of functional coatings.
+KC Jones Plating Company brings more than six decades of expertise to electroless nickel phosphorus plating projects and offers a wide range of functional coatings.
 We operate several rack and barrel systems primarily for Big 3 automotive and for Tier 1 suppliers.
-KC Jones operates three electroless nickel lines at Hazel Park (including aluminum capabilities).
-It has a fourth electroless nickel line at our Indiana Division in Columbia City, Indiana.
+KC Jones operates three electroless nickel lines at Hazel Park (including aluminum capabilities) and a fourth electroless nickel line at our Indiana Division in Columbia City, Indiana.

 Parts plated in electroless nickel phosphorus

 Electroless nickel is a dense nickel alloy composed of nickel and phosphorus.
-Phosphorus content ranges from 2% to 14%, depending on the specific application and performance requirements.
+Phosphorus content ranges from the low-end: 2% to high-end: 14%, depending on the specific application and performance requirements.

 2 to 4% P coatings are microcrystalline and possess high deposit hardness (620 to 750 HK 100).
 These coatings are used in applications requiring abrasion and wear resistance.